Why do you need MPLS Traffic Engineering? - MPLS TE is a mechanism that provides cost savings in an MPLS networks.

 MPLS Traffic Engineering is enabled by RSVP (Resource Reservation Protocol).
-RSVP has been extended to support MPLS traffic engineering and it is called RSVP-TE.
+RSVP has been extended to support MPLS TE and it is called RSVP-TE.
 Important extensions are label advertisement and source routing capabilities.

-As you can see, overall idea (At least the initial use case) of MPLS-TE is to use all the available paths between source and the destination in your network, efficiently.
+As you can see, overall idea (At least the initial use case) of MPLS Traffic Engineering is to use all the available paths between source and the destination in your network, efficiently.

 In the above topology, if you wouldn’t send the traffic over down path, you had to increase the bandwidth capacity of the top path although you have an idle capacity in your network.
-By enabling MPLS Traffic Engineering you achieve cost saving.
+By enabling MPLS TE, you achieve cost savings.

 Today (As of June 2017), MPLS-TE is used by many companies either for above reason or just for traffic protection (Fast Reroute) purpose which I will explain in a separate post.